+found in the archives of the Benedictine monastery Michaelbeuern.
+It was not until the 13th century that some changes occurred.
+One of them was the establishment of the first town councils, which carried out municipal self-government and used seals as an external symbol of their autonomous position.
+The first seal was documented in Vienna in the 1220s.
+Secondly, basic municipal rights were codified (in 1212 for Enns and in 1221 for Vienna).
+The pressure to introduce written production and to more precisely define the competencies of municipal self-government increased after 1276 with the arrival of the Habsburgs, who brought a more advanced administrative culture from Swabia to the Austrian lands.
+Town scribes (Stadtschreiber), in modern times also called 'syndics,' are first mentioned in the sources from the 13th century.
 The first scribe was recorded in Villach in 1227.
 It is assumed that in most medieval towns within the borders of today's Austria, a permanent post of scribe did not exist.
 This work was occasionally done by a local teacher (e.g., in Graz this was still the case in the mid-16th century).
 Actual town offices with a larger staff base and stronger organization were established in several bigger towns during Rudolf IV's reign in the second half of the 14th century.
 However, there is a lack of information about these offices' administrative activities until the beginning of the modern age.
 On one hand, the conditions for executing clerical work included the general requirements of marital origin, physical condition, good reputation, and professional training.
 As part of their versatile job, town scribes were also involved in municipal administration and the judiciary.
 In addition to preparing and archiving documents, they were responsible for keeping town books (Stadtbücher).
 The use of hardcover records intended for official use began in Austrian towns in the 14th century.
 One of the oldest and most important preserved examples is the Viennese manuscript titled Eisenbuch (named after the decorative iron fittings on the cover), which was probably created around 1320.
 While at the end of the 15th century most of the town books contained mixed content, from the 16th century, they were gradually replaced by documents with a specific orientation.
 At that time, proceedings from town council meetings first appeared among official documents and were recorded in special books (Ratsprotokollbuch).

 3.5.
-The Wiener Handwerksordnungsbuch27
+The Wiener Handwerksordnungsbuch

 The oldest preserved town books from Vienna are from the beginning of the 14th century.
 Over time, their number and specialization increased as councils' competencies and the number of written documents grew.
 An example from the preserved sources is the Wiener Handwerksordnungsbuch created in 1430.
 Editor Markus Gneiß ranks the book among the most important works of the late medieval municipal administration of Vienna.
 The author of the code, which was written mostly on paper, is the town scribe Ulrich Hirssauer, who is credited with improving official practices in the Vienna town office.
 As the name suggests, it is the town book regulating the activities of professional authorities (guilds) with which Viennese craftsmen were associated from the Middle Ages.
 The 1364 guild statutes are the main content of the Handwerksordnungsbuch.
-The focus of its legal content lies in the regulation of the three most important groups within the urban population involved in trade: apprentices, journeymen, and masters.
-Apprentices, who were training to carry out independent professional work, were at the bottom of the professional hierarchy.
-The Handwerksordnungsbuch states the length of apprenticeship and the maximum number of apprentices per master.
-The second group consisted of journeymen, who had already passed guild examinations and were employed by masters as wage laborers.
-Masters, who ran workshops, held the highest position.
-The legal regulation of the Handwerksordnungsbuch states the conditions of employment at workshops (working hours, etc.), and regulates journeymen's public behavior and their active service in the defense of a town.
-Some regulations are also related to masters, such as conditions for becoming a master and a list of competencies and responsibilities within the guild.